Going deeper into meditation I

 3. Going deeper into meditation I

-You might find it difficult to go deeper into meditation at all times.
-Sometimes it works out well, sometimes you are overwhelmed by the flood of thoughts and you sway to their tunes.
-It is ok to not be able to go deeper meditation each time.
-But every time you stay there and do the recommended dose of meditation and with the right methodology, it is only making you stronger and detoxifying you further.
-Flood of emotions, both positive and negative is a natural part to it and is only a rebounding effect of meditation as it purifies you further.
+It may be challenging for you to consistently delve further into meditation.
+Sometimes it works out nicely, and other times you get overwhelmed by the flood of thoughts and sway to their tunes.
+It is ok to not be able to go deeper into meditation each time.
+But each time you stay there and do the recommended dose of meditation with the right methodology, it is only making you stronger and detoxifying you further.
+A natural element of meditation is a flood of emotions, both pleasant and bad.
+This is merely a rebound effect as meditation further purifies you.

 It is important to know what to expect in deeper stages of meditation.
 In deeper meditation, you are one with silence.
 There is nothing but awareness.
-There could be occasional arrows (thoughts) initially which seem to be making its way in the periphery, but you are still one with silence and after some time even those thoughts disappear.
+There could be sporadic arrows (thoughts) initially that seem to be making their way in the periphery, but you are still one with silence, and eventually, even those thoughts will vanish.

-You might lose sense of time.
-As you lose touch with the thought dimension, you might end up exceeding the time you have set for yourself.
-This is absolutely fine and just indicates that you indeed were in deeper meditation.
-An hour could pass by when you thought it was only 10 minutes.
+You might lose track of time.
+As your connection to thoughts fades, you may exceed the time you initially set for yourself.
+This is completely natural and simply means you were in a deep meditative state.
+An hour might pass when it felt like only 10 minutes.